-Extended School and Off-site Arrangements Involving Third Party Staff
+Extended School, Use of School Site During Holidays and Offsite Arrangements Involving Third Party Staff

 Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply.
 When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place.